airlocked50/talent-zoom/README.md

   - laptop containing smaller links and a smaller "sign up" button
   - tablet and mobile containing a hamburger button, the content slides in revealing a menu with the links
 - created github private project
-- created aws page for a online preview
+- created aws environment for preview
+  - url: tz.thaeds.dev
   - user: talentzoom
   - pass: thaeds.dev